senna1128/senna1128.github.io/content/authors/wei-kuang/_index.md

 user_groups:
 - PhD Students
 ---
-Wei Kuang is currently a PhD student in the Statistics department at UChicago, working with [Mihai Anitescu](/authors/mihai-anitescu) (supervisor) and [Sen Na](/author/sen-na) on randomized second-order methods, with an emphasis on the uncertainty quantification and statistical inference aspects.
+Wei Kuang was a PhD student in the Statistics department at UChicago, working with [Mihai Anitescu](/authors/mihai-anitescu) (supervisor) and [Sen Na](/author/sen-na) on randomized second-order methods, with an emphasis on the uncertainty quantification and statistical inference aspects.